bramkragten/addon-portainer/README.md

 This add-on is no longer available.

-It has been used quite a lot for unsupported porposes, causing many issues, support questions and other problems.
+It has been used quite a lot for unsupported purposes, causing many issues, support questions and other problems.

 If you run Home Assistant, please be aware that running additional containers